mikman24/TestingPygame/README.md

 The Sprites for the game are made with MS paint.
 A text file with the coordinates is included.

+The executable should only work for the Windows operating system.

 ## Reference
 - KidsCanCode, https://www.youtube.com/watch?v=uWvb3QzA48c&list=PLsk-HSGFjnaG-BwZkuAOcVwWldfCLu1pq